 Salesforce only allows you to refresh Dashboards daily, weekly, or monthly.
 With Enhance Salesforce Dashboard extension, you can have real-time updating of your dashboards.
 The extension allows you to set auto refresh frequency/duration.
 It also allows you to increase the dashboard columns to 7 from the default 3 columns.

-Although I have already mentioned many Salesforce Chrome extensions that would be useful to developers, these here are the ones that will make your production smoother, faster and more efficient.
+Although I have already mentioned many helpful Salesforce Chrome extensions for Salesforce developers, these here are the ones that will make your production smoother, faster and more efficient.

 18. Salesforce Simplified by salesforcesimplify.blogspot.com